History of Hotel in Timeline

 1964: Civil Rights Act of 1964

-1990: First Ice Hotel Built
+1990: First Ice Hotel

-1999: First Glass Igloos Built in Finland
+1999: First glass igloos built in Finland

 2001: Hotel de Glace Opens

 In 2001, the Hotel de Glace in Duschenay, Canada, opened as North America's only ice hotel.
-It is redesigned and rebuilt in its entirety every year.

-2021: New Modular Hotel Rooms Introduced
+2021: Modular Hotel Rooms Introduced